cradbold/bhalodia/README.md

 Requirements:
 There should be 3 total pages:
-Student dashboard: should contain a live listing of teachers that make themselves available for a meeting teacher dashboard: should contain a toggling switch/button that makes themselves available for a meeting Shared/meeting page: should contain an arbitrary widget that when manipulated by one user, can be seen by the other Student user actions:
+* Student dashboard: should contain a live listing of teachers that make themselves available for a meeting
+* Teacher dashboard: should contain a toggling switch/button that makes themselves available for a meeting
+* Shared/meeting page: should contain an arbitrary widget that when manipulated by one user, can be seen by the other Student user actions:
-Seeing a list of available teachers, he is able to select one Seeing a confirmation dialog, he can either cancel the selection or confirm Seeing a widget on the meeting page, he can manipulate it visually Teacher user actions:
+* Seeing a list of available teachers, he is able to select one
+* Seeing a confirmation dialog, he can either cancel the selection or confirm
+* Seeing a widget on the meeting page, he can manipulate it visually Teacher user actions:
-Seeing a toggling button, he can select and deselect it Seeing a confirmation dialog, he can either cancel or confirm Seeing a widget on the meeting page, he can manipulate it visually
+* Seeing a toggling button, he can select and deselect it
+* Seeing a confirmation dialog, he can either cancel or confirm
+* Seeing a widget on the meeting page, he can manipulate it visually

 Estimation: <3 hours; don’t worry about appearance -- please just focus on functionality